gracygulati7/WEB-DEV/FrontEnd/notes.md

 Har element ko hum ek additional property de skte hain like in image element we can give width size as attributes.

 Attributes are used to provide additional information about an element.
+Attributes are always specified in the start tag Attributes usually come in name/value pairs like: name="value"

 Syntax of attributes : `<tag attribute="value">Content</tag>`